Prime Minister's Prizes for Science

 Each medallion is presented in an Australian Jarrah crafted wood case.

-We would like to acknowledge and thank our official social media partners, Cosmos and RiAus for their generous support as our media partners.
+We would like to acknowledge and thank our media partner, RiAus for their generous support.